Dean’s Garage, The Future is Back presents the best posts along with new, unpublished content to commemorate the first ten years of DeansGarage.com.

 Dean’s Garage, The Future is Back is a Print On Demand book, meaning they are printed one at a time and sent directly from the printer (Ingram).
 Please allow two–three weeks to receive your copy.

-Cost for one book: $65 including free USPS shipping and tax (USA Only).
-USPS shipping is not insured.
+Cost for one book: $60 including USPS shipping and tax (USA Only).
 Use PayPal Button.

 Please include your phone number with your PayPal Order.